Jessica Harris (Hollyoaks): Storylines

 When Jessica arrives she will not part from her mobile phone linking with her ex-boyfriend Mark but they become estranged.
 When Mark arrives at the college Jessica retrieves a letter she sent him breaking up with him in favour of romancing Gilly.
 They remain together until the letter is found revealing the truth.
 Mark and Gilly battle for her affections while she is in hospital with meningitis but she struggles to decide between them, so she tries to date both of them.
 She later breaks-up with both Mark and Gilly because she feels she is being unfair to them.
 She and Olivia protest about being unfairly fired from the restaurant, Il Gnosh, and stage a nude protest.

 Jessica is upset when Olivia dies in a fire at The Dog in the Pond pub.
 Her new flatmate Kris Fisher (Gerard McCarthy), who had convinced Olivia to stand up for herself, taunts and insults Jessica and accuses her of not being a good friend to Olivia.
 Kris also reads Olivia's diary which contains negative opinions Olivia had about Jessica.
 She competes with Will Hackett (Oliver Farnworth) for the position of Editor of HCC's newspaper.
 She gains the position by using Russ Owen's (Stuart Manning) social anthropology research on the class differences between the Owen and McQueen families as her article.
 Jessica endures a difficult relationship with Kris.
 To make Jessica jealous, he kisses a man and she responds by kissing Elliot Bevan (Garnon Davies).
 Jessica and Kris get locked in a bathroom together and acknowledge their attraction.
 They nearly kiss before Will unlocks the door.
 They later argue which leads to them kissing and having sex.
-Jessica fears she has contracted HIV after being lead to believe by Will that Kris is HIV positive.
+Jessica fears she has contracted HIV after being led to believe by Will that Kris is HIV positive.
 Jessica has an HIV test which comes back negative.
 Kris also receives a HIV negative result but cannot forgive Jessica's judgemental reaction.